Shalrizky/NusaQuest/README.md

-##Notet: !This Project is on development
+## Noted: !This Project is on development
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).